MicrosoftDocs/entra-docs/docs/id-governance/tutorial-mover-custom-workflow-portal.md

  |manager|This attribute that is used by the lifecycle workflow|Employee|
  |Group|Used to provide the scope for the workflow|Employee|

-The pre-hire scenario can be broken down into the following:
+The mover scenario can be broken down into the following steps:
   - **Prerequisite:** Create two user accounts, one to represent an employee and one to represent a manager
   - **Prerequisite:** Editing the attributes required for this scenario in the admin center
   - **Prerequisite:** Edit the attributes for this scenario using Microsoft Graph Explorer